Are you ready to stock up on new cookware but don’t know where to start?

 While some brands use copper as the exterior, others use it as the core material for fully-clad stainless steel cookware.

 Copper is rarely used for the cooking surface because it reacts with acidic foods.
-Instead, most copper cookware utilizes stainless steel on the cooking surface.
+Instead, most copper cookware utilizes stainless steel or tin on the cooking surface.

 - Heats quickly and evenly: Copper is one of the most conductive materials, so it heats quickly and evenly; no waiting around for the pan to get hot.